 This is more than a travel guide.
 It’s more than a camping guide.
-The Essential Guide to Camping near Portland, Oregon is the camper’s road map to the top-notch outdoor fun to be had in and around Portland, Oregon, where the trees are moss-covered, the deserts are high, and the campgrounds are waiting.
+The Camper’s Guide to Portland, Oregon is the camper’s road map to the top-notch outdoor fun to be had in and around Portland, Oregon, where the trees are moss-covered, the deserts are high, and the campgrounds are waiting.

 Portland, Oregon is a dream for anyone looking for a perfect blend of city life and outdoor adventure.
 Mount Hood stands tall over the skyline, beckoning city dwellers to come play in the snow, the forests, the waterfalls, and trails that surround it.
 A short drive in any direction allows one to escape the daily chaos of urban life for peace and quiet or adrenaline-infused adventures.
 But you can get your outdoor fix in the city, too; from swimming or boating in one of several rivers, to exploring over 10,000 acres of city parks, including one of the country’s largest urban forest reserves.

 Whether you’re visiting for a weekend or looking to make Portland home, this guide will help you get outside to experience the endless outdoor recreation available in and around this Pacific Northwest hub.

 Things to do in and Around Portland, OR: A Camper’s Guide

 Looking for something specific in this guide?
 Feel free to choose your own adventure:

 - Local History